Website hosted by arc19 Web Design.

 If the investigation committee decide that the complaint is unfounded, or that no further action is to be taken, the member(s) raising the complaint will be advised, in writing, accordingly.

-At the conclusion of the Disciplinary Hearing the committee will adjourn to consider it’s verdict and the member(s) advised that a written decision will be forwarded to them, giving 14days, from receipt of decision, in which to appeal.
+At the conclusion of the Disciplinary Hearing the committee will adjourn to consider it’s verdict and the member(s) advised that a written decision will be forwarded to them, giving 14 days, from receipt of decision, in which to appeal.

 Any subsequent appeal can only take place in the following circumstances, where the Appellant(s) highlights new evidence, at the severity of the sentence or any other valid reason that must be stated in the letter of appeal.
-The Appeal Committee will consist of, the President, Lady President and 3 other members of the Management Committee, none of whom will have taken part in the original hearing.
+The Appeal Committee will consist of, the President, and 3 other members of the Management Committee, none of whom will have taken part in the original hearing.
 The Appeals Committee would not retry the original case but would only consider the new grounds for the appeal.

-28. SOCIAL EVENINGS:
+30. SOCIAL EVENINGS:

 On social evenings no member or visitor will be allowed into the premises, after the permitted number has been reached.
-The Duty Director shall be able to close the Bar Area to All members half an hour, prior to the commencement of the function, for the purpose of preparation.
+The Duty Director shall be able to close the Bar Area to all members half an hour prior to the commencement of the function, for the purpose of preparation.

-29. BOWLING FUNCTION:
+31. BOWLING FUNCTION:

-Shall take precedence over Social functions.
+At all times, Bowling shall take precedence over Social functions.

-30. AMENDMENTS TO THE CONSTITUTION:
+32. AMENDMENTS TO THE CONSTITUTION:

 (a) Alterations to the preceding rules can only be made at a duly constituted General Meeting of the Club.
 Written notice of the proposed alterations must be given to the Secretary four weeks prior to such a meeting.
 The Secretary must ensure that the proposed amendments are printed in full, in the circular calling the General Meeting.